Lissy93/feeds/.github/README.md

 But many of these services have strict rate limits, CORS and sometimes slow or tempromental responses.<br>
 To avoid this, I'm using GitHub Actions to download and cache the feeds in this repo nightly.<br>
 My site then fetches the RSS from here via GitHub CDN, rather than from the original social network.<br>
-Using Git for this, also means that all my blog posts are backed-up, and a changelog is kept.<br>
+Using Git for this, also means that all my blog posts are backed-up, and a changelog is kept.<br><br>

+The action used to download and commit feeds is in [.github/workflows/download-feeds.yml](https://github.com/Lissy93/feeds/blob/main/.github/workflows/download-feeds.yml)<br>
+The source for the blog site, which renders feeds is [github.com/Lissy93/devolio](https://github.com/Lissy93/devolio)<br>
+And a demo of the blog page can be found at [devolio.netlify.app/blog](https://devolio.netlify.app/blog)

 ---